cedreaper/cedreaper.github.io/csx/gloagent.md

 Great question!
 Your auto-reply is only sent on **the first message from a new lead**.
 We designed it this way to avoid spamming your existing customers every time they send a message through the app.
-Otherwise, you'd end up re-sending the same intro message over and over—and burning through your SMS credits like it's holiday light season 🎄😅.
-We're doing you a solid.
+Otherwise, you'd end up re-sending the same intro message over and over and burning through your SMS credits like it's holiday light season 🎄😅.

 ---